Sjlver/cv/cv.md

 Research Interests
 ------------------

-My mission is to create automated program analysis techniques that help developers construct better software with ease.
+My mission is to create automated program analysis and transformation techniques that help developers construct better software with ease.
 I prototype these techniques into tools and evaluate them on real-world software systems.

 My work lies at the intersection of verification, programming languages, and operating systems.
-It is currently focused on ASAP, a technique to enforce security properties (e.g., the absence of buffer overflows) at runtime with high performance.
+It recognizes that program transformations are always trade-offs.
+They affect a program's speed, security, ease of verification, and reliability.
+Tools such as ASAP give developers an automated and precise way to obtain the most favorable trade-off for their particular use-case.

 Education
 ---------